-Cropland at the University Farm consists of approximately 80 acres devoted to forages, corn, soybeans and various research plots that serve both the agriculture and biology faculty.
+Cropland at the University Farm is devoted to forages, corn, soybeans and various research plots that serve both the agriculture and biology faculty.

 Crops are harvested to supply feed for University cattle and horses.
 They also serve as a teaching tool for students learning basic principles of field preparation, seeding, harvesting and crop diagnostics.

 Other resources at the Farm include an apple orchard, a small vineyard, a seed laboratory and a greenhouse.
 The University Farm also supports an on-going corn breeding program which focuses on the development of specialty starch corn.